laura3m/manifoldforauthors/README.md

 # Manifold Guide for Authors
 Manifold accepts a variety of file formats.
-This guide maps the source formatting in Word, HTML, and Markdown files to how the document is displyed in Manifold.
-A live preview of different file uploads is available at [link].
+This guide maps the source formatting in Word, HTML, Google Docs, and Markdown files to how the document is displyed in Manifold.
+Because there is not a WYSIWYG editor in Manifold, files must be re-uploaded when changes are made.
+Considering format as manuscripts are drafted can save time during the upload stage.
+A live preview of the different sample file uploads is available at [link].

 Complete documentation for Manifold file formatting and upload is available at [https://manifoldapp.org/docs/projects/preparing/index](https://manifoldapp.org/docs/projects/preparing/index)